This article describes the Dundas BI extension format.

 This sample shows how to create a custom formula.

-This sample will show how to create a custom control that users can add to dashboards and other views just like built-in components.
+This sample shows how to create a custom control that users can add to dashboards and other views just like built-in components.
 This is part 1 of 2, where the focus will be on a control that does not bind directly to Dundas BI data.

-This sample will show how to add a custom data visualization control to Dundas BI.
+This sample shows how to add a custom data visualization control to Dundas BI.
 This is part 2 of 2, where the focus will be on a control that binds to data from a metric set.

 This sample shows how to add custom export formats and notification delivery methods such as posting to Slack channels.

 This sample shows how to create custom application configuration settings.